Living & Aging with MBC: Dr. Rachel Freedman & Patient Experiences

 Program for Older Adults with Breast Cancer (OABC)

 The Program for Older Adults with Breast Cancer (OABC) at Dana Farber is focused on the unique needs of older breast cancer patients, providing personalized support throughout each patient’s experience.
+Ir aims to improve care for older adults with breast cancer by better understanding the specific needs and concerns of these patients and their loved ones.
+Its approach to medical care is to use personalized support for the unique needs of older adults and their caregivers.

 The program offers dedicated staff and specialized care for older adults, including support for other geriatric and age-related health issues, nutritional support, social workers, financial assistance, integrative therapies, and clinical trials designed specifically for older patients.